c2dc/sticks/README.md

 The environment includes multiple hosts representing a simplified enterprise architecture, such as:

-- an attacker node
+- attacker node
 - command and control infrastructure
 - intermediary services
 - backend systems

 Campaign execution is then orchestrated using an adversary emulation platform, allowing the system to observe whether the CTI-derived behaviors can be successfully reproduced.

 This stage enables **empirical evaluation of procedural completeness in structured CTI datasets**.

 # Citation